artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :alt: An image of the edit theme button in the button block

-3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Browse" button under the existing logo.
+3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Choose File" button under the existing logo.

 .. image:: images/upload-new-logo.*
    :align: center
    :width: 70%
-   :alt: Selecting the "Browse" button to upload a new logo
+   :alt: Selecting the "Choose File" button to upload a new logo

 4. A separate window will open; select the image on your computer that you'd like to replace the existing logo with.
 See the :ref:`previous section